Befriending services, support and opportunities

 - CarePlus - provide a free local volunteer support service for older people including trips to medical appointments.

-- Contact the Elderly - for small groups of older people, aged 75 and over, who live alone, they can be collected from their home by a volunteer driver.
+- Re-engage - for small groups of older people, aged 75 and over, who live alone, they can be collected from their home by a volunteer driver to go to Sunday tea.

-- Dial-a-ride - Transport for London's free door-to-door service for those with permanent or long-term disabilities.
+- Dial-a-ride - Transport for London's door-to-door service for those with permanent or long-term disabilities.

 - Driving Miss Daisy - live life to the full with Driving Miss Daisy's safe, friendly, and reliable community companion and driving service.

-- Royal Voluntary Service - Bromley Good Neighbours and Transport Service help support people in retirement to live independently in their own homes, including transport, befriending and a home library service.
+- Royal Voluntary Service – help for older people to live independently in their own homes, including transport, befriending and Bromley’s home library service.

 - Befriending Networks - is the UK's leading resource on befriending.
 Their members enjoy access to the latest research, training and advice to help them provide continuously high quality service.